 Spring ISD prides itself in its professional and proper handling of its internal accounting procedures and financial reporting abilities.
-The District has been awarded the Certificate of Excellence in Financial Reporting for the past 35 years from the Association of School Business Officials, International (ASBO), and for the past 35 years from the Government Finance Officers Association (GFOA); in addition, the District received its first Award for Outstanding Achievement in Popular Annual Financial Reporting (PAFR) for the June 30, 2016, PAFR report from GFOA.
+For 36 years, the Government Finance Officers Association of the United States and Canada (GFOA) has awarded the District a Certificate of Achievement for Excellence in Financial Reporting for its Comprehensive Annual Financial Report.
+Additionally, the District has received the Association of School Business Officials' (ASBO) Certificate of Excellence in Financial Reporting for 36 years.
 Both associations have stringent requirements for their awards and it is a credit to the District and its taxpayers to be recognized nationally in such a manner.